 An environment provides an isolated context or "sandbox" for running API proxies.
 In a single organization, you can create multiple environments.

-The following code shows an example configuration where multiple environments are defined.
-(Such configurations belong in your overrides file.)
-Note that environments dev1 and prod1 have different host aliases:
+The following code shows an example overrides configuration where multiple environments are defined.
+Note that environments prod and test have different host aliases:

 Suppose a proxy with the base path